Additions and Corrections

 Philippine Council, Boy Scouts of America, Manila, P.I.

-This example went from Manila to Shanghai with 38¢ postage due being applied to the back of the cover in China.
+This example went from Manila to Shanghai with 38¢ postage due being applied to the

 This single piece is the only BSA cachet cover (known to the author) from the Philippine Islands